Coding & app building

 • Control profile: High.
 Expect practical customization, but not an infinite-control architecture.

-• Budget posture: Medium tier.
+• Pricing signal: Usage-based.
 Good for teams balancing capability with cost sensitivity.

 Software Engineering Agent

-Devin works well for software engineering agent when you want a practical balance of high control and medium execution.
+Use Devin for software engineering agent when you want medium execution, medium ease of use, and high output quality.

 Fix Bugs

-Choose Devin for fix bugs when you need medium delivery and medium ease of use.
+Use Devin for fix bugs when you want medium execution, medium ease of use, and high output quality.

 Write Tests